19 Home Remedies To Get Rid Of Body Odor And Tips To Follow

 • Surgery: Your doctor may recommend endoscopic thoracic sympathectomy if all medical interventions fail.
 In this procedure, the doctor severs the nerves associated with sweat glands.
 Many patients report improved satisfaction and quality of life after the procedure (29).

 In addition to these remedies, maintaining basic hygiene and bathing daily, shaving the hair in sweat-prone areas, wearing cotton clothes, and eating a healthy diet will help combat body odor at a faster pace.
+Some foods and drinks may worsen body odor.
+These include onions, alcohol, and spices, among other sulfur-containing foods (30).
+Avoiding these foods and increasing the intake of fruits and vegetables can help detoxify the body and enhance its smell.
 Here are a few tips to guide you.

 Tips To Prevent Body Odor